 - Or the churchyard where Sherlock Holmes’ creator is buried with his pipe?

 HOW TO TAKE PART

-Just decide how many churches you would like to visit, choose your mode of transport, on foot, bicycle, scooter, horseback, canoe, bus or car, and get sponsored on Virgin Money Giving has ceased operations so we are looking for an alternative.
+Just decide how many churches you would like to visit, choose your mode of transport, on foot, bicycle, scooter, horseback, canoe, bus or car and get sponsored.
+Virgin Money Giving has ceased operations so we are looking for an alternative.

 - Since in 2021 we expect there to be over 400 churches, chapels and meeting houses open, you can have fun choosing which will be part of your journey.
 You’ll meet cyclists, riders and walkers along the way and can visit the churches from morning to late afternoon.

 - Most churches will have people eager to show their church and tell its story and offer you a warm welcome.

 - As Hampshire has over 900 churches please check here to see which will be open on the day, which will have refreshments and loos open.